sous-chefs/visualstudio/README.md

 This cookbook makes the `visualstudio_edition` and `visualstudio_update` resource definitions available.

-For example, to install Visual Studio 2010 using the `visualstudio_edition` definition:
+For example, to install Visual Studio 2015 Pro using the `visualstudio_edition` definition:

 ```ruby
 visualstudio_edition 'vs_2015_professional' do